rmetzler/bliki/wiki/people/rape-culture-and-men.md

 Reading more recent postings on the idea of "rape culture", however, paints a very different picture of the same word.
-"Raped at a party", "too drunk to consent", and other depictions of rape as an act of exploitation (or, appallingly, convenience) rather than violence.
+"Raped at a party", "too drunk to consent", and other depictions of rape as an act of exploitation (or, appallingly, convenience or indifference) rather than violence.

 Let me be perfectly clear here: without _active consent_, any sexual contact is rape or is on the road to it.
 In that sense, violence, exploitation,